rileydakota/rileydakota/README.md

 ### I am a Security Engineer, Consultant, and Leader with skills in Cloud Security, Application Security, Detection Engineering, and Automation.

+##### "I just want to do cool cloud security stuff with my friends" - me

 ![alt text](img/headshot.jpg)

-I have worked at startups, large enterprises, FAANG, and the Federal Government helping customers solve security engineering challenges, as both a consultant, and owner.
+I have worked at startups, large enterprises, FAANG, and the Federal Government, helping customers solve security engineering challenges, as both a consultant, and owner.
 I enjoy getting to solve large scale challenges with both code and strategy, and enabling engineering teams to move fast without having to worry about security.
 I deeply care about making the right thing as easy as possible, and the end user experience of security.

 I prefer environments that reward creative thinking, strong ownership of problems, and data driven decision making.